ethan-fraser/cosc349-assignment1/docs/webserver/index.md

 ##### Submit Button
 This is used in all the forms ie login page, register page, and bill form.
 When clicked, it will call its corresponding function which will make some API calls.
 For example, for the Login button on the Login page, `doLogin()` will be called which will check the submitted email and password against the dbserver records to see if they exist.
 If they do, then the database will set the user to be logged in.

+##### Navigation Bar
+This is used on the dashboard and bill form.
+The left side has the Flatbills logo and brand name which links to the dashboard.
+The right side has the Logout button which logs the user out of the account and directs them back to the Login page.

 ##### Bill Card
 This is the main component used on the dashboard.
 It displays the name of the bill, the amount, the due date, the name of the person who needs to pay it, and the payment action/ status (payment actions are `pay` and `verify` which are buttons; payment statusses are `paid`, `pending`, `due`, and `overdue` which are regular text).